 01. Stop trying to be perfect

 When you worry about how things will turn out, you crush your creativity.
-For example, a writer may spend precious time and energy writing one perfect sentence while missing the opportunity to write the other dozen or so that are rattling around in her head.
+For example, a writer may spend precious time and energy writing one perfect sentence while missing the opportunity to write the other dozen or so rattling around in their head.
 Go with the flow; you can always go back and touch things up later.

 Need a little help?
 Here's something to get you started:

 Imagine the chair you're sitting on is bolted to the floor of a rocket ship – and you're the captain.
 Your job is simple.
 Fly your ship across the galaxy and save the inhabitants of the planet Snee.

 Wait?
 What?
 You're not into space?
 No problem.
 Try this one: